svh2811/Traffic-Sign-Recognition/README.md

 #### 1. Basic summary of the data set.

 * The size of training set is 39209
- - Maximum examples for a class: 2250
+  * Maximum examples for a class: 2250
- - Manimum examples for a class: 210
+  * Minimum examples for a class: 210

 * The size of test set is 12630